Apply for a grant

 - Enhance the diagnosis of bowel cancer and how the right treatment options are chosen

 The Lead Applicant must have a strong track record in conducting research and be based in (and contracted with) a recognised academic or clinical institution in the UK for the duration of the grant award.
-We will not cover salary costs for individuals whose salaries are funded by other means, or any applicants or named staff who hold tenured positions.
-If you are seeking salary costs for the lead applicant, please contact the research team to discuss this.
+We won't cover salary costs for individuals whose salaries are funded by other means, or any applicants or named staff who hold tenured positions.
+If you're seeking salary costs for the Lead Applicant, please contact our Research Team to discuss this.

 We will not accept applications that are: